What our Declaration of Independence lesson plan includes

 - Independence: the ability of a people to govern themselves without interference

-- Preamble: information about why a document is written
+- Preamble: information about why someone wrote a document

 - Mercenaries: people hired by King George to fight against the colonists